Master’s Thesis Award

 The pro gradu thesis, accepted at a Finnish university in the previous calendar year, can be within the fields of history, mathematics, law, social policy, sociology, economics, statistics, insurance, communication or demography.

 The pro gradu supervisers and examiners, as well as the writer of the thesis, can nominate the work for the award.

 Enclose the completed pro gradu thesis and the examiners’ statements (both in pdf format), along with the pro gradu writer’s contact information, to the freely formulated nomination.

+Application is closed.
 A committee appointed by the Finnish Centre for Pensions will select the winner of the award.
-The next award will be granted in the spring of 2o19.
+The winner will be announced in May 2019.

 2017 Pro Gradu Award